maedeh-jeddi/RainBot/README.md

-The vendored xacros are faithful copies apart from mechanical path rewrites, so they can be diffed against upstream. **Project-specific changes are kept out of them** and live in `pickplace_arm.urdf.xacro` instead — the wheel-scale fix, for example, redefines the `a200_wheel` macro after the include rather than editing the vendored file.
+The vendored xacros are faithful copies apart from mechanical path rewrites, so they can be diffed against upstream. **Project-specific changes are kept out of them** and live in `pickplace_arm.urdf.xacro` instead: the wheel-scale fix, for example, redefines the `a200_wheel` macro after the include rather than editing the vendored file.

 `gz_ros2_control` carries a local patch (guarding an Ignition-era install target so it does not break the Harmonic build).
-It is **already applied** in the vendored tree — there is nothing to patch after cloning.
+It is **already applied** in the vendored tree; there is nothing to patch after cloning.
 Because the package is now tracked as ordinary files rather than a checkout, that change is no longer visible to `git diff`, so it is written down in `src/gz_ros2_control/LOCAL_PATCH_NOTES.md`.